Table of Contents

 _URL suffix from the database name in this command.

-$ heroku addons:remove HEROKU_POSTGRESQL_YELLOW --app sushi !
+$ heroku addons:destroy HEROKU_POSTGRESQL_YELLOW --app sushi !
 WARNING: Destructive Action !
 This command will affect the app: sushi !
 To proceed, type "sushi" or re-run this command with --confirm sushi